ircam-ismm/dotpi/installing-a-raspberry-pi.md

 # Installing a Raspberry Pi

+You can install a project on several Raspberry Pis.

 ## Flashing the SD card

 First, you will flash an SD card, to install the `Rapsberry Pi OS` on an SD card.